 So what is a shipper to do?

 If you are shipping to the Gulf or the East Coast and your shipments move through the Panama Canal, make sure to plan accordingly.
-Heavy shipments greater than 7 tons/TEU will be most at risk of getting rolled or restricted at loading, so be sure to confirm verified gross mass weight limitations prior to shipping.
+Heavy shipments greater than 7 tons/TEU will be most at risk of getting rolled or restricted at loading, so be sure to confirm verified gross mass (VGM) weight limitations prior to shipping.